FabianLoRs/books-apirest-backend/README.md

-# books-apirest-backend
-A Spring Boot-based REST API for books.
+# A Spring Boot-based REST API for books.

+## Technologies Used

+Java 17.
+Spring 3.
+MariaDB.
+Swagger.
+JUnit and Mockito.